bevry/query-engine/README.md

 	1. [Download this file to your web-server](https://raw.github.com/balupton/query-engine.npm/master/test/query-engine.coffee)

-	2. Create a script element pointing to where you put that file on your webserver
+	2. Create a script element pointing that file on your webserver

 ## Using